 A bowl of Roasted Tomatillo Chicken Soup garnished with cilantro, jalapeno, and creme fraiche.

 But I’m guessing you could use some right now.
 Some soup, that is.
 Though, who knows, maybe you might want a little hair on your chest, because winter is, indeed, back.
 And it’s cold.

 Well, this will warm you right up.
-Fire up that belly.
-And set your little tastebuds’ fire alarms ringing.
+It will fire up that belly and then set your little tastebuds’ fire alarms ringing.

+A bowl of Roasted Tomatillo Chicken Soup garnished with cilantro, jalapeno, and creme fraiche.